Dollywood

-Dollywood is a theme park that is jointly owned by Herschend and country singer-songwriter Dolly Parton through her entertainment company, Dolly Parton Productions.
-It is located in the Knoxville metropolitan area in Pigeon Forge, Tennessee, near the gateway to The Great Smoky Mountains.
-Hosting nearly 3 million guests in a typical season from mid-March to the Christmas holidays, Dollywood is the biggest ticketed tourist attraction in Tennessee.
-It has won several international awards.
+Dollywood is a theme park jointly owned by Herschend and Dolly Parton Productions.
+Opened in 1986, the park is located in the Knoxville metropolitan area of Pigeon Forge, Tennessee, near the gateway to the Great Smoky Mountains.
+Nearly four million guests visit Dollywood each year from mid-March through the Christmas and holiday season, making it the biggest ticketed tourist attraction in Tennessee.

-In addition to standard amusement park thrill rides, Dollywood features traditional crafts, food, and music of the Smoky Mountain area.
-The park hosts a number of concerts and musical events each year, including appearances by Dolly Parton and her family as well as other national and local musical acts.
+In addition to amusement park thrill rides, Dollywood features traditional crafts, food, and Smoky Mountain themed music.
+The park hosts a number of concerts and musical events each year, which has included past appearances by Dolly Parton, as well as other national and local musical acts.

-The theme park is the anchor of Parton's 150 acre Dollywood amusement destination, which also includes the 35 acres sister water park Dollywood's Splash Country, the 20 acres Dollywood's DreamMore Resort and Spa, and the 5 acres Dolly Parton's Stampede Dinner Attraction.
+The theme park is the anchor of the 150 acre destination, which also includes the 35 acres water park Dollywood's Splash Country, the 20 acres DreamMore Resort and Spa, and Dolly Parton's Stampede dinner attraction.

 History

-Rebel Railroad (1961-1963)
+Pre-Dollywood

-The park opened on June 10, 1961 as a small tourist attraction owned by the Robbins brothers from Blowing Rock, North Carolina.
-Named "Rebel Railroad", it included a steam train, general store, blacksmith shop, and saloon.
+The park opened in July 1961 as a small tourist attraction owned by the Robbins brothers from Blowing Rock, North Carolina, named Rebel Railroad; it included a steam locomotive (the former WPY 192), a general store, blacksmith shop, and saloon.
 With a theme inspired by the centennial of the Civil War, the train ride let visitors experience "attacks" by Union soldiers, train robbers, and Native Americans.
 The train and its riders were protected by Confederates who fought off the attacks.
 The park was modeled after the Robbins brothers' first successful theme park, Tweetsie Railroad in Blowing Rock.

-Goldrush Junction (1964-1974)

 For the 1964 season, the park was renamed "Goldrush Junction".
 A special announcement was made in the May 24, 1964, edition of Knoxville News Sentinel.
 As part of the name change the park switched to a wild west theme similar to its sister park Tweetsie Railroad.

 In 1970, Art Modell – who also owned the Cleveland Browns football team – bought Goldrush Junction.
 The park retained the railroad and added an outdoor theater and the Robert F. Thomas Chapel.

-Goldrush (1975-1976)

 For the 1975 season, the park name was changed to "Goldrush".
-In April of 1976, Jack and Pete Herschend, owners of Silver Dollar City, bought Goldrush.
+In April 1976, Jack and Pete Herschend, owners of Silver Dollar City, bought Goldrush.
 The park continued to operate as Goldrush for the 1976 season.

-Silver Dollar City (1977-1985)

 In 1977, the Herschends renamed Goldrush to "Silver Dollar City Tennessee", making it a sister park to their original Silver Dollar City in Branson, Missouri.
-The Herschends spent about $1 million upgrading the park upon purchase and added other improvements over the years.
+The Herschends spent about $1million upgrading the park upon purchase and added other improvements over the years.
 Also in 1977, the train ride added two new steam locomotives, the #70 and the #71, plus the remains of engine #72 for spare parts, from the White Pass & Yukon Route Railroad.